 - Structure.
-The Competition will conduct preliminary rounds on Friday, March 22, 2024.
-Quarterfinal and Semifinal rounds will take place on the morning of Saturday, March 23, 2024.
-The Final Round will take place in the afternoon of Saturday March 23, 2024.
+The Competition will conduct preliminary rounds on Friday, March 21, 2025.
+Quarter-final rounds, composed of the highest-scoring 12 teams from the preliminary rounds, and Semi-final rounds, composed of the 4 highest-scoring teams from the Quarter-final rounds, will take place on the morning of Saturday, March 22, 2025.
+The Final Round, composed of the 2 highest scoring teams from the Semi-final rounds, will take place in the afternoon of Saturday March 22, 2025.
 Each round will be hosted at The Catholic University of America, Columbus School of Law. - 2.
 Preliminary Rounds.
-A final schedule for competition rounds will be sent in advance of the Competition, but competitors should prepare for the first Preliminary Round on Friday, March 22, 2024, to begin at approximately 1:00 PM EST. Each team should be prepared to represent both parties to the litigation.
+A final schedule for competition rounds will be sent in advance of the Competition, but competitors should prepare for the first Preliminary Round on Friday, March 21, 2025, to begin at approximately 1:00 PM EST. Each team should be prepared to represent both parties to the litigation.
 Each team will compete at least once representing the party for which the team prepared a written brief ("on-brief"), and at least once for the party opposite the written brief ("off-brief").
 Participants are responsible for making a timely appearance at each round.
-Late arrivals may be penalized at the discretion of the Vice Chancellor.
-Advancing teams will be announced after the Preliminary Rounds have concluded. - 3.
-Quarterfinal Rounds.
-The final schedule will be circulated in advance of the Competition, but the tentative schedule is as follows: The first Quarterfinal Round will commence at 9:00 AM EST on Saturday, March 23, 2024.
-The second Quarterfinal Round will follow at 10:30 AM EST on Saturday, March 23, 2024.
+Late arrivals may be penalized at the discretion of the Vice Chancellor. - 3.
+Quarter-final Rounds.
+The final schedule will be circulated in advance of the Competition, but the tentative schedule is as follows: The first Quarter-final Round will commence at 9:00 AM EST on Saturday, March 22, 2025.
+The second Quarter-final Round will follow at 10:30 AM EST on Saturday, March 22, 2025.